cengelh1/Alternatives_to_LIHTC/README.md

 The pro formas used in this project are Saved in the folder titled "Pro Formas"

 ## Datasets
-The complete, cleaned datasets are in the folder titled "Datasets" available for download
+The complete, cleaned datasets are in the folder titled "Datasets" available for download, not to be confused with the "Data" folder, which contains data referenced in the python script.